 To control those emissions, the EU adopted the ‘F-gas Regulation’.
-The Regulation limits the total amount of the most important F-gases that can be sold in the EU from 2015 onwards and organises a phase-down in steps to one-fifth of 2014 sales in 2030.
-The Regulation also bans the use of F-gases in many new types of equipment where less harmful alternatives are widely available and prevents emissions of F-gases from existing equipment by requiring checks, proper servicing and recovery of the gases at the end of the equipment’s life.
+The Regulation limits the total amount of the most important F-gases that can be sold in the EU from 2015 and organises a phase-down to reach one-fifth of 2014 levels in 2030.
+The Regulation also bans the use of F-gases in equipment where less harmful alternatives are widely available and requires servicing and recovery of the gases at the end of the equipment’s life.

 Heat pumps traditionally use HFCs as refrigerants.
 The industry is therefore directly complying with the obligations arising from the F-Gas regulation.
 The F-Gas regulation also expects the industry to develop and deploy alternative refrigerants, an action that EHPA has been supporting.

 The EU Commission recently proposed a revised version of the Regulation which would bring F-Gas use down much faster.